 Directors are provided with continuing education and professional development opportunities (at the Group's expense) to update and enhance their skills and knowledge needed to perform their role effectively.
-During FY19, Director education opportunities included:
+During FY20, Director education opportunities included:

-- office and site visits of Mirvac's operations throughout Australia; - briefings and site visits to better understand major innovation and technology trends; - workshops and briefings on key changes to the industry, economic and regulatory environment in which Mirvac operates, including on health, safety and environment, risk culture, sustainability and current economic issues; and - ongoing briefings on developments in accounting standards and the corporate governance landscape.
+- > office and site visits of Mirvac's operations and development projects; - > briefings to better understand the possible future implications of the COVID-19 pandemic on the global economy and the property sector; - workshops and briefings on key changes to the industry, economic and regulatory environment in which Mirvac operates, including on health, safety, sustainability and environment and risk; - briefings and updates on the rapidly changing landscape caused by the COVID-19 pandemic and the Group's operational responses; and - > briefings on developments in accounting standards and the corporate governance landscape.